 Small Clore Fund

-The Foundation would like to support more small to mid-sized arts and heritage organisations, with grants of up to £200,000, to develop Clore Learning Spaces.
+The Foundation would like to support more small to mid-sized arts and heritage organisations, with grants of up to £250,000, to develop Clore Learning Spaces.
 This could include building a new space or repurposing existing rooms.
-If you run an arts or heritage organisation with charitable status, have an annual turnover of less than £5 million, with a public facing remit and you are considering developing a Learning Space, please take a look at the Learning Space Guidelines and the Space for Learning handbook and our FAQs.
-If, having read these, you are interested in making an application for consideration, please contact us at info@cloreduffield.org.uk.
+If you run an arts, heritage organisation or library with charitable status, have an annual turnover of less than £5 million, and a public facing remit, please take a look at the Learning Space Guidelines and the Space for Learning handbook and our FAQs.
+If, having read these, you think you are a good fit for funding, please contact us at info@cloreduffield.org.uk.

 Fit for the Future Fund